ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <p>
     For each (`type`, `pValue`, `ulValueLen`) triple in the template, `C_GetAttributeValue` performs the following algorithm:
     <ol>
-    <li>If the specified attribute (i.e., the attribute specified by the type field) for the object cannot be revealed because the object is sensitive or unextractable, then the `ulValueLen` field in that triple is modified to hold the value `CK_UNAVAILABLE_INFORMATION`.</li>
+    <li>If the specified attribute (that is, the attribute that is specified by the type field) for the object cannot be revealed because the object is sensitive or unextractable, then the `ulValueLen` field in that triple is modified to hold the value `CK_UNAVAILABLE_INFORMATION`.</li>
     <li>Otherwise, if the specified value for the object is invalid (the object does not possess such an attribute), then the `ulValueLen` field in that triple is modified to hold the value `CK_UNAVAILABLE_INFORMATION`.</li>
     <li>Otherwise, if the `pValue` field has the value `NULL_PTR`, then the `ulValueLen` field is modified to hold the exact length of the specified attribute for the object.</li>
-    <li>Otherwise, if the length specified in `ulValueLen` is large enough to hold the value of the specified attribute for the object, then that attribute is copied into the buffer located at `pValue`, and the `ulValueLen` field is modified to hold the exact length of the attribute.</li>
+    <li>Otherwise, if the length specified in `ulValueLen` is large enough to hold the value of the specified attribute for the object, then that attribute is copied into the buffer that is located at `pValue`, and the `ulValueLen` field is modified to hold the exact length of the attribute.</li>
     <li>Otherwise, the `ulValueLen` field is modified to hold the value `CK_UNAVAILABLE_INFORMATION`.</li>
     </ol>
     </p>
     <p>If case 1 applies to any of the requested attributes, then the call should return the value `CKR_ATTRIBUTE_SENSITIVE`.
 If case 2 applies to any of the requested attributes, then the call should return the value `CKR_ATTRIBUTE_TYPE_INVALID`.
 If case 5 applies to any of the requested attributes, then the call should return the value `CKR_BUFFER_TOO_SMALL`.
-As usual, if more than one of these error codes is applicable, `Cryptoki` may return any of them.
+As usual, if more than one of these error codes is applicable, `Cryptoki` can return any of them.
 Only if none of them applies to any of the requested attributes will `CKR_OK` be returned.</p>
     <p>In the special case of an attribute whose value is an array of attributes, for example` CKA_WRAP_TEMPLATE`, where it is passed in with `pValue` not NULL, then if the `pValue` of elements within the array is NULL_PTR then the `ulValueLen` of elements within the array will be set to the required length.
 If the `pValue` of elements within the array is not NULL_PTR, then the `ulValueLen` element of attributes within the array must reflect the space that the corresponding `pValue` points to, and `pValue` is filled in if there is sufficient room.
-Therefore it is important to initialize the contents of a buffer before calling `C_GetAttributeValue` to get such an array value.
+Therefore it is important to initialize the contents of a buffer before `C_GetAttributeValue` is called to get such an array value.
 If any `ulValueLen` within the array isn't large enough, it will be set to `CK_UNAVAILABLE_INFORMATION` and the function will return `CKR_BUFFER_TOO_SMALL`, as it does if an attribute in the `pTemplate` argument has `ulValueLen` too small.
-Note that any attribute whose value is an array of attributes is identifiable by virtue of the attribute type having the `CKF_ARRAY_ATTRIBUTE` set.</p>
+Note that any attribute whose value is an array of attributes is identifiable by the `CKF_ARRAY_ATTRIBUTE` set of the attribute type.</p>
     <p>Note that the error codes `CKR_ATTRIBUTE_SENSITIVE`, `CKR_ATTRIBUTE_TYPE_INVALID`, and `CKR_BUFFER_TOO_SMALL` do not denote true errors for `C_GetAttributeValue`.
 If a call to `C_GetAttributeValue` returns any of these three values, then the call must nonetheless have processed every attribute in the template supplied to `C_GetAttributeValue`.
 Each attribute in the template whose value can be returned by the call to `C_GetAttributeValue` will be returned by the call to `C_GetAttributeValue`.</p>
     </td>
   </tr>